codemaster-vansh/test-calculator-app/README.md

 # Test Calculator App

 ## Overview
-The Test Calculator App is a simple yet functional web-based calculator designed to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+The Test Calculator App is a simple yet functional web application designed to perform basic arithmetic operations including addition, subtraction, multiplication, and division.
 Its purpose is to provide users with an intuitive interface for quick calculations, making it a handy tool for everyday use.

 ## Features
-- Clean and user-friendly UI for easy navigation and operation.
-- Supports four basic arithmetic operations:
-  - Addition
-  - Subtraction
-  - Multiplication
-  - Division
-- Real-time calculation results displayed as users input numbers and select operations.
-- Responsive design that works seamlessly on various devices and screen sizes.
+- **Clean User Interface**: A visually appealing and user-friendly design that enhances the user experience.
+- **Basic Operations**: Supports addition, subtraction, multiplication, and division.
+- **Responsive Design**: Adapts seamlessly to different screen sizes for both desktop and mobile users.
-- Error handling for division by zero and invalid inputs.
+- **Error Handling**: Provides feedback for invalid operations, such as division by zero.
+- **Accessible UI**: Built with semantic HTML to ensure accessibility for all users.

 ## Live Demo
 The application is deployed at: [https://[username].github.io/test-calculator-app/](https://[username].github.io/test-calculator-app/)